1. Home

 Do solar panels work when it’s cold out?

 Yes.
 Residential solar panels are manufactured to function to at least -40 degrees.
-Panels are more efficient when it’s cool or cold as overheated panels lose some efficiency.
+Panels are more efficient when it’s cool or cold.

 If there is a power outage, will my power go out?

-If you add a home battery to your solar power system, you can avoid disruptions caused by grid outages.
-The amount of energy available during an outage will depend on several factors.
+If you add a home battery to your solar power system, you can limit disruptions caused by grid outages.
+How much of your home a battery can power and for how long depends on several factors.

 • The size and production of your solar panels

-• The battery state of charge when the outage occurs
+• The battery’s state of charge when the outage occurs

 • The areas or appliances in your home that are prioritized to receive power when the grid goes down.

-If, however, your solar energy system does not include a home battery, then yes, your power will go out.
-In the event of an outage, all standalone solar energy systems will automatically shut down in accordance with grid codes and mandatory inverter specifications.
+If your solar energy system does not include a home battery, your power will go out.
+Standalone solar energy systems will automatically shut down during an outage in accordance with grid codes and mandatory inverter specifications.

 See what solar can do for you: